- The Australia Day Harbour Parade 2020 (“the Parade”) is to be held on Sunday, 26 January 2020 at 12.45pm.

 - The Australia Day Council of NSW (“ADCNSW”) reserves the right to alter the Procession Course at any time and at its absolute discretion.

-- To participate in the Parade and in the Best Dressed Vessel Competition, the individual who is to be the responsible vessel operator during the Parade (“Master”) must register for the Australia Day Harbour Parade by 12:00pm Friday 18 January 2019 by completing and submitting the registration form on the ADCNSW website.
+- To participate in the Parade and be eligible for prizes, the individual who is to be the responsible vessel operator during the Parade (“Master”) must register for the Australia Day Harbour Parade by 12:00pm Friday 24 January 2020 by completing and submitting the registration form on the ADCNSW website.
 The Master will need to specify the vessel to be entered in the Parade (“Participating Vessel”).
 If the Master is not the owner of the participating Vessel (“Owner”), the Owner must also provide written consent and accept the terms and conditions by completing and submitting the Owner’s Declaration Form.

-- If a Master will be under 18 years of age on 26 January 2019, a Parental Consent Form must be completed and signed by the Master’s parents and/or guardians and returned to the ADCNSW with the registration form.
-To obtain a Parental Consent Form please email [email protected]
+- If a Master will be under 18 years of age on 26 January 2020, a Parental Consent Form must be completed and signed by the Master’s parents and/or guardians and returned to the ADCNSW.
+The form will be emailed to the nominated contact after registration.

 - The Category Winners within the Parade will be judged by a panel consisting of ADCNSW representatives (“ADCNSW Panel”).